SirJonthe/xun/README.md

 #### XB

-XB (XERXES B) an external tool that is a flavor of Ken Thompson's B (the predecessor of C) that is intended for more high-level programming and increased productivity.
+XB (XERXES B) is an external tool that is a flavor of Ken Thompson's B (the predecessor of C) that is intended for more high-level programming and increased productivity.
 On a small computer platform such as XUN, even a low-overhead programming language such as XB may introduce significant overhead in terms of binary size and performance.
 However, it may still be a much preferrable option since XASM may be quite verbose, hard to read, and error prone.
+For instances where performance and size is paramount XB supports inline assembly.

-XB supports most of the convienience of C, such as functions, return values, expressions, control flow, array indexing, pointer indirection, etc.
+XB supports some of the convienience of C, such as functions, return values, expressions, control flow, array indexing, pointer indirection, etc.

 XB has no types.
 All variables and constants are unsigned integers.
 Pointers are unsigned integers as well, and it is up to the programmer to distinguish between use cases.